BioContainers/edu/docs/what_is_biocontainers.rst

 -------------------------------------

-If the user find a problem with a container an issue should be open in the `container repository <https://github.com/BioContainers/containers/issues>`__, the user should use the **broken tag** (see tags).
+If the user find a problem with a container an issue should be open in the `container repository <https://github.com/BioContainers/containers/issues>`__, the user should use the **broken tag** (`see tags <https://github.com/BioContainers/containers/labels>`_).
 Developers of the project will pick-up the issue and deploy a new version of the container.
 A message will be delivery when the containers has been fixed.

 Get involved